KevinArellano94/KevinArellano94/README.md

 > [![YouTube](https://img.shields.io/badge/Spotify-1ED760?style=for-the-badge)](https://www.youtube.com/KevinArellano)

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+#

+If you are still reading this, thank you!
+I'll share some secrets about me:

+> **Currently working on:** GitHub's Profile README.md file XD
+>
+> **I’m currently learning:** Learning Kotlin and Python functionality dumping ( will compile later ).
+>
-- 👯 I’m looking to collaborate on ...
+> **I’m looking to collaborate on:** Automation, Machine Learning and Cyber Security
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

-Software Engineer
+>
+> **Ask me about:** Anything from software engineering to music
+>
+> **Fun facts:**
+> - I was born on January 1st.
+>
+> - Minimalistc philomathic INTJ.
+>
+>   - If a computer had every characteristics and composure as a human brain, would it think it's human?
+What's the difference or line that states reality versus simulation?
+What is human?
+>
+>   - "The inner machinations of my mind are an enigma." - Patrick Star
+>
+> - Currently working as a Software Engineer.
+>
-"Code is like humor.
+>   - "Code is like humor.
 When you have to explain it, it’s bad."
 XD

-INTJ
-If a computer had every characteristics and composure as a human brain, would it think it's human?
-What's the difference or line that states reality versus simulation?
-What is human?
-"The inner machinations of my mind are an enigma." - Patrick Star

-Philomath
+>
+> - My favorite music genre is Post Rock, Post Metal, Atmostpheric Depressive Metal, Symphonic Metal and Dark Melodic.
+>
+>   - "Music is the hidden arithmetical exercise of a soul unconscious that it is calculating" - Leibniz
+>
+>   - "Music was invented to confirm human loneliness" - Durrell, Lawrence
-I appreciate kindness, understanding and complete unfiltered raw honesty.
+> - I appreciate kindness, understanding and complete unfiltered raw honesty.
-Did you know, there are more dead people than living people in the world?
+> - Did you know, there are more dead people than living people in the world?
 Ratio is one thirtieth which means if you find a someone that is interesting, the timeline/place/location have to be exact!
 So it's one out of 150+ billion!

-Dark Melodic Post Rock/Post Metal
+>
+> Most favorite bands:
- - *shels
+> - *shels
- - Crippled Black Phoenix
+> - Crippled Black Phoenix
- - Empire of the Sun
+> - Empire of the Sun
- - Blackmore's Night
+> - Blackmore's Night
- - Alcest
+> - Alcest
- - Kwoon
+> - Kwoon
- - OWEL
+> - OWEL
-"Music is the hidden arithmetical exercise of a soul unconscious that it is calculating" - Leibniz "Music was invented to confirm human loneliness" - Durrell, Lawrence